This is the question of the day: should you buy an Apple Watch?

 And this is the answer: maybe.
 It certainly isn’t mandatory unless you belong to a very small subset of people (like, say, writers for Apple-centric publications, or iOS developers) who need one for testing purposes.

 A better question is: “Would it be worth it to me to buy one?”
-Not one of the reviews in the of “my week with the Apple Watch” articles can definitively answer that question for you, because none of those reviewers are you — but if you read enough of them, you can start to get a sense of what your own answer to the question might be.
+Not one of the reviews in the fast growing crop of “my week with the Apple Watch” articles can definitively answer that question for you, because none of those reviewers are you — but if you read enough of them, you can start to get a sense of what your own answer to the question might be.

 First, it’s obvious that if you don’t have the money to buy an Apple Watch, or don’t have an iPhone 5 or later, you shouldn’t buy one.
 Nor should you buy one if your interest in the device hasn’t been piqued by all the coverage and advertisements that have appeared lately.